 In February 2016, our Board of Directors authorized a stock repurchase program to acquire up to \$50.0 million of our outstanding common stock subject to stock market conditions and corporate considerations.
-During the nine three months ended September 30, 2023 March 31, 2024 and 2022 2023, no common shares were purchased under the program.
-As of September 30, 2023 March 31, 2024, \$16.3 million remains available under the plan for future purchases.
+During the three months ended March 31, 2024 and 2023, no common shares were purchased under the program.
+As of March 31, 2024, \$16.3 million remains available under the plan for future purchases.
 Any future purchases will be discretionary.

-At-the-Market equity offering At-The-Market Equity Offering
+At-The-Market Equity Offering

-During the nine months year ended September 30, 2023 December 31, 2023, we sold 467,594 shares of our common stock under our "at-the-market" equity offering program (the "ATM").
+During the year ended December 31, 2023, we sold 467,594 shares of our common stock under our We participate in an "at-the-market" equity offering program (the "ATM").
 We generated approximately \$96.4 million in aggregate gross proceeds from sales under the ATM.
-Aggregate net proceeds from the ATM were \$94.7 million after deducting related expenses, including commissions to the sales agent and issuance costs of \$1.7 million.
+Aggregate net proceeds from the ATM were \$94.7 million after deducting related expenses, including commissions, pursuant to the sales agent and issuance costs of \$1.7 million.
 No shares were sold during the three months ended March 31, 2024.

-We may were authorized to sell up to a total of 3.0 million shares of our common stock under the ATM, with approximately 2.0 million shares remaining as of September 30, 2023 March 31, 2024.
-The ATM expires expired on April 20, 2024; however, we may amend and extend the program to facilitate the sales of the shares remaining from time to time.
+We were which we are authorized to sell up to a total of 3.0 million approximately 2.0 million shares of our common stock stock.
+As of June 30, 2024, there were approximately 2.0 million shares remaining.
+There were no issuances under the ATM with approximately 2.0 million shares remaining as during the six months ended June 30, 2024.

+[Table of March 31, 2024.
+The ATM expired on April 20, 2024; however, we may amend and extend the program to facilitate the sales of the shares remaining from time to time](#) [Contents](#).
 We intend to use the net proceeds from this offering program for general corporate purposes, which may include, among other things, providing capital to satisfy a portion of the tax obligations related to the vesting and settlement of stock compensation awards granted to our executive officers and other employees under our stock plans, to support our growth, and to acquire or invest in product lines, products, services, technologies or facilities.

-Note 12 - Line of Credit
+Note 12 13 - Line of Credit

-In December 2022, we entered into a credit agreement that provides for a senior unsecured multi-currency revolving credit facility in an aggregate principal amount of up to \$200.0 million, \$30.0 million of which is available for the issuance of letters of credit.
-The credit agreement will mature on the earlier of December 15, 2027 or the date that is six months prior to the stated maturity date of the 2027 Notes unless the Notes have been redeemed, repurchased, converted or defeased in full.
-Additionally, the credit agreement has an accordion feature which allows for an increase in the total line of credit up to \$300.0 million, in each lender's sole discretion.
+In December 2022, we entered into a credit agreement that provides for a senior unsecured multi-currency revolving credit facility (the "Credit Agreement") in an aggregate principal amount of up to \$200.0 million, \$30.0 million \$200.0 million, \$30.0 million of which is available for the issuance of letters of credit.
+The credit agreement Credit Agreement will mature on the earlier of December 15, 2027 or the date that is six months prior to the stated maturity date of the 2027 Notes unless the Notes have been redeemed, repurchased, converted or defeased in full.
+Additionally, the credit agreement Credit Agreement has an accordion feature which allows for an increase in the total line of credit up to \$300.0 million, \$300.0 million, in each lender's sole discretion.